Many Canadians have multiple accounts: chequing and savings accounts, non-registered investment accounts, and registered investment accounts.

-We recommend that you consult with your trusted team – financial, tax, legal and estate advisors – and the financial institutions where your accounts are held, when reviewing or arranging your financial affairs.
+We recommend that you meet with your trusted team – financial, tax, legal and estate advisors.
+You should also discuss with the financial institutions where your accounts are held, when reviewing or arranging your financial affairs.

-The following appendices include a small sample of the multitude of potential account and ownership type scenarios and includes some information about what may happen when you die:
+The following appendices include a small sample of the multitude of potential account and ownership type scenarios.
+It also includes some information about what may happen when you die:

 Account type